 The message is a subtle reminder to NFL fans that they have a critical role when it comes promoting positive fan behavior and responsible drinking.
 Since 2003, NFL fans who pledge to be designated drivers at NFL stadiums have been rewarded for that responsible decision through the Responsibility Has Its Rewards sweepstakes.

-At the end of the regular season, each NFL team randomly selects the Designated Driver for the Season from all the fans who pledge to be designated drivers.
-During the 2016 NFL season, more than 264,000 NFL fans pledged to be designated drivers.
-Each year, the Designated Drivers for the Season representing the teams competing in the Super Bowl are each rewarded with a trip to the game.
-Last season the Designated Drivers for the Season representing the Atlanta Falcons and the New England Patriots were at NRG Stadium for Super Bowl LI.
+At the end of the regular season, each NFL team randomly selects the Responsible Fan for the Season from all the fans who pledge to prevent drunk driving.
+During the 2018 NFL season, more than 265,000 NFL fans pledged to be responsible fans.
+Each year, the Responsible Fans for the Season representing the teams competing in the Super Bowl are each rewarded with a trip to the game.
+Last season the Responsible Fans for the Season representing the Los Angeles Rams and the New England Patriots were at Mercedes-Benz Stadium for Super Bowl LIII.

-The designated driver program is an important element of the league’s fan behavior program, including:
+The responsible fan program is an important element of the league’s fan behavior program, including:

 - Fan Codes of Conduct, established and promoted by all 32 teams